 Are oranges good for rabbits?

-On small amounts, oranges can provide some nutritional benefits because it does contain some vitamins and dietary fiber.
+In small amounts, oranges can provide some nutritional benefits because they do contain some vitamins and dietary fiber.
 But just because it can be good, it doesn’t mean that you can overfeed your rabbit’s oranges.

 Oranges contain a ton of sugar and citrus that would upset a rabbit’s stomach if fed regularly in large amounts.

 How many oranges can a rabbit eat?